semrush/intergalactic/website/docs/filter-group/filter-cp-cd-cpc/filter-cp-cd-cpc.md

 Make sure to read [Filter common rules](/filter-group/filter-rules/filter-rules).
 :::

-**These filters are combined in one guide, since they differ only in the sorting parameter and the name.** The principle of work and states are the same.
+**These filters are combined in one guide, since they differ only in the filter parameter and the name.** The principle of work and states are the same.

 ## Description